YeomansIII/IT331-Project/PROJECT3.md

   * This is the homepage.
 This page includes an introduction to the application and the website.
   The page also includes a GIF image (created by me), as well as a feature table.
   * *Changes Since Project 2:* I have redone the features table to now use a JSON dataset and Spry Data, instead of being static data.
+The feature table now also has mouseover and mouseout hover effects.
+  The homepage header now animates and slides into the page from the left on page load.
 * jukebox.html
   * This page outlines the details and progress of the Jukebox mode feature of Echelon.
   This page also contains a GIF image (created by me).